A Novel Approach to the Partial Information Decomposition: Part I: Redundancy and Union Information from an Ordering Relation

+We propose to define the PID by making this analogy formal, and in particular by going back to the algebraic definitions of intersection and union in set theory.
+In pursuing this direction, we build on a line of previous work in information theory and PID, which we discuss in \cref{subsec:Relation-to-prior}.

-In the previous section, we observed that in set theory, the intersection of a collection of sets is the largest subset of all of the sets.
-Similarly, in set theory, the union of any collection of sets $S_{1},\dots,S_{n}$ is the smallest set that is a superset of all $S_{i}$ \citep{whitelaw_introduction_1988}.
-For finite sets, this means that the size of the union can be written as
+Recall that in set theory, the intersection of sets $S_{1},\dots,S_{n}\subseteq U$ (where $U$ is some universal set) is the largest set that is contained in all $S_{i}$ (Section 7.2, \cite{whitelaw_introduction_1988}).
+This means that the size of the intersection can be written as

-In PID, union information is seen as analogous to the size of the union of a collection of sources $\Xn$.
-Recall the mapping to set theory proposed in the last section, in which the source channels $p_{X_{i}\vert Y}$ are analogous to sets, mutual information is analogous to set size, and the garbling relation $\preceq$ is analogous to set inclusion $\subseteq$.
-Building on this idea, we propose the following definition of union information:

-$\UR$ quantifies the minimum information about $Y$ within any channel that is more informative than each individual channel $p_{X_{1}\vert Y},\dots,p_{X_{n}\vert Y}$. $\UR$ is dual to $\RR$, our proposed measure of redundancy, in the same sense that set intersection and set union are dual operators in set algebra. $\UR$ involves the minimization of a convex function over a convex polytope, and can be solved using standard convex optimization techniques.

-As for redundancy, our measure of union information can be understood in operational terms.
-Consider an agent which can acquire information about $Y$ via different possible channels, and then use this information to maximize expected utility in a decision problem.
-Then, $\UR$ quantifies the minimum information that this agent must acquire in order to always achieve better expected utility, relative to having access to any of the source channels $\{p_{X_{i}\vert Y}\}_{i\in\nSet}$.